alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Sophia-Batchelor/weekly-meetings.md

 ## Date: YYYY-MM-DD

 ### Check-in ritual
 Am always so grateful that I get to work with folk who are enthusiatic, kind, and engaged.
 It's just really nice "showing up" to work.
+	* EK - this is lovely to hear :heart:

 ### Project specific Reflection